krissen/blink-cmp-bibtex/README.md

 - **[cmp-bibtex](https://github.com/texlaborg/cmp-bibtex)** is the established citation source for `nvim-cmp`.
 It's GPL-licensed and tightly coupled to the `cmp` API, making it unsuitable for direct use with blink.cmp.

 `blink-cmp-bibtex` fills the gap by providing a native, MIT-licensed completion source designed specifically for blink.cmp.
-It focuses solely on citation completion with minimal overhead, making the transition from cmp seamless for users with citation-heavy workflows in LaTeX, Markdown, and R Markdown.
+It focuses solely on citation completion with minimal overhead, making the transition from cmp seamless for users with citation-heavy workflows in LaTeX, Typst, Markdown, and R Markdown.

 ## Features